U.S. Postal Service puts 5-month pause on closings

 The two proposals differ on key issues such as when the agency should be allowed to end Saturday mail delivery and how to offer relief from a multibillion-dollar annual payment to prefund retiree health benefits, which the agency says it cannot afford.

-Senator Bernie Sanders said the legislation could give the Postal Service more flexibility to offer new services, such as issuing hunting and fishing licenses at rural post offices and delivering wine and beer.
+Senator Bernie Sanders said the Postal Service needs more flexibility to offer new services, such as issuing hunting and fishing licenses at rural post offices and delivering wine and beer.

-Republican representatives Darrell Issa and Dennis Ross, whose postal legislation passed a House committee in October, criticized the decision to postpone closures.

-"This delay hastens the crisis that is bringing USPS to the brink of collapse and raises serious questions about whether current postal leadership is up to the job," they said in a statement.
+"The Postal Service by law has been restricted in the ways that they can raise revenue," Sanders said.
+"One of the areas that we are looking at is to give the Postal Service more flexibility for entrepreneurial capabilities in order to raise revenue and serve the needs of their constituents."

-The Postal Service said it will continue analyzing post offices and processing facilities for possible closure while it waits for Congress to act.
+The Postal Service said in a statement that it will continue analyzing post offices and processing facilities for possible closure while it waits for Congress to act.

-"I hope they'll do a really top-to-bottom review of their whole operation and look at ... how they can make the post office viable," Iowa Governor Terry Branstad told Reuters.
-The Postal Service is considering closing more than 200 Iowa post offices.

 The Postal Service will produce an economic model for evaluating post office closures by February 2012, postal management said in a letter to the agency's inspector general.